Complaints and Remedy Policy 2024 - 2027

 6.1 We aim to resolve complaints at the earliest opportunity.
 We recognise that every complaint is different and will require individual investigation.
 We will maintain our commitment to fairness, transparency and consistency during the process.

-6.3 The team are responsible for the complaint handling process, including liaison with the relevant Ombudsman and reporting complaints to our relevant governing body (Derby City Council).
+The team are responsible for the complaint handling process, including liaison with the relevant Ombudsman and reporting complaints to our relevant governing body (Derby City Council).

-- deal with complaints on their merits, act independently, and have an open mind
+- deal with complaints on their merits, act independently, and have an open mind;

-- give the resident a fair chance to set out their position
+- give the resident a fair chance to set out their position;

-- take measures to address any actual or perceived conflict of interest and consider all relevant information and evidence carefully
+- take measures to address any actual or perceived conflict of interest; and consider all relevant information and evidence carefully.

-6.8 There are times when complaints are not isolated to one service area.
-There may be times when several services have been included and it involves both Derby City Council and Derby Homes teams.
-When this occurs, the complaint will be handled based on individual merit and where the majority of the complaint is based.
-Where there is a larger proportion of dissatisfaction with Derby City Council, the Council will coordinate the response.
-Where the majority of the complaint is Derby Homes, this will be handled in line with Derby Homes’ complaints policy and investigated by Derby Homes’ Complaints and Feedback team.
-The investigation will gather information from the affected customer and all services involved, in order to resolve the complaint.
+6.7 Where a concern relates to both Derby City Council and Derby Homes services, the complaint will be handled by the organisation which is accountable for the majority of the complaint.
+For example, where there is a larger proportion of dissatisfaction with Derby City Council services, the Council will coordinate the response.
+Where the majority of the complaint is about services delivered by Derby Homes, this will be handled in line with Derby Homes’ complaints policy and investigated by Derby Homes’ Complaints and Feedback team.
+The investigation will gather information from the affected customer and all services involved to resolve the complaint.

 7. The Complaints Process